DotWang/HKNAS/README.md

-# HKNAS: Classification of Hyperspectral Imagery Based on Hyper Kernel Neural Architecture Search
+# HKNAS: Classification of Hyperspectral Imagery Based on Hyper Kernel Neural Architecture Search (TNNLS 2023)

+To be continued.